Mawnz/workout-planner/README.md

 2. Open the NodeJS cmd and cd to "projectTraining"

-3. Now run the "npm start" command
+3. Now run the command "npm install" to install dependencies/bower_components

-4. Open up your browser and go to "localhost:8000"
+4. Now run the command "heroku local" to start a local server

 5. Enjoy!